zanarmstrong/pixyll/about.md

 permalink: /about/
 ---

-## Portfolio website
+#### Portfolio website
-My portfolio is now at [zanarmstrong.com](zanarmstrong.com).
-Thank you for checking it out!
+To learn more about me and my work, please check out my updated portfolio at [zanarmstrong.com](zanarmstrong.com).
+Thank you!

 <!--
 I analyze and visualize data.
 More generally, I am curious about how things work, exploring information, ideas, and places, and sharing the experience of discovery with others.